Hitman007/Wordpress-Gherkin-CPTs/readme.md

 Copy the files from this git to that directory.
 In your Wordpress admin area, go to "Plugins", then look for "CRG Gherkin" and click "Activate".

+## HOW TO USE: ##
+The code is pretty well documented.
+You can use the CPTs just like regular Wordpress posts.
+In the future, this can be the basis of other applications.

 ## DEVELOPERS WANTED ##
 Hey guys, I could use some help.
 If you're a Wordpress programmer or developer, contact me to conrtibute!